Boundary-org/react-native-boundary-imagepixel/README.md

 The solution is implemented in JavaScript and does not require a default module link.

 ## Usage
-This library is currently available when you run it from expo web to web.
-The code below is an example code.
+In addition to developing expo with Android and iOS, this library also requires additional platform settings to run expo on the web.

 ``` javascript
 import React from 'react';